 You first want to make sure that your posture is favorable for your practice.
 While you may not want to use a traditional meditation posture, you should make sure that you are sitting with a straight spine, as this will allow your breath to flow freely.
 You want to completely relax the rest of your body, close your eyes, and rest your hands gently in your lap.
 You’ll then want to use your concentrative abilities to focus your mind on your breath.
 You can watch and feel as your breath comes in and out of your nostrils or you can watch and feel as your stomach rises and falls.
 Either way, the goal is to concentrate your mind on the breath for the duration of the practice.

 As your mind becomes concentrated on the breath, you simultaneously want to become mindful of what is happening in the present moment.
 You will certainly notice your mind becoming distracted as thoughts come and go.
 You may become mindful of particular noises in your environment, such as a dog barking, or you may become aware of a bodily sensation, such as an itch on your foot.
 When your attention wanders away from your breath, you want to be mindful of what has happened and return it to focusing on the continuous inhalation and exhalation of breathing.
+Many tend to opt for soothing fragrances in the form of essential oils diffusers, reed diffusers, Soy Wax Melts, incense sticks, etc., to help them stimulate the senses and promote a sense of relaxation.
+Aromatherapy with the help of lavender, chamomile, and similar other fragrances could help in improving the meditation experience and give you a sense of peace.

 During the practice, it is vitally important not to judge, repress, or build upon any of the thoughts that take your focus away from the object of concentration.
 Being mindful means accepting your situation regardless of if it is positive or negative.
 It is also important not to bring any expectations with you into the practice, as this diverts us away from the goal of present-moment awareness.
 Let the practice unfold as it does and be what it is.
 Your only goal is to notice when your attention wanders from the breath and then return it to focusing on it.
 If you haven’t already begun, you may do so now and continue the practice for three to five minutes.